drfoxvet/drfoxvet-net/site/content/post/what-corona-virus-is-telling-us-a-holistic-veterinary-and-one-health-view.md

 High population densities in confined areas where air is recycled with little fresh-air intake to save energy in heated and air-conditioned apartments and offices are also at risk from airborne infections: Also from exposure to DNA damaging and immunosuppressing electropollution by telecommunication and other devices emitting non-ionizing radiation and electromagnetic fields of varying intensity where they live and work.
 5G is of particular concern, close to microwave cooking energy, is documented to kill insects, and is now being installed in U.S. stadiums.
 Closing them and all crowd-containing events at this time, especially with people being exposed to these forms of electropollution, may be wisely extended.

+There is no lack of evidence of linkages between environmental pollutants and immune-related diseases according to Kostoff, R.N., Briggs, M.B., Porter, A.L.et al, The Under-Reported Role of Toxic Substance Exposures in the COVID-19Pandemic, Food and Chemical Toxicology,  https://doi.org/10.1016/j.fct.2020.111687

   A Brief Time-Line of the COVID-19 Pandemic

 This virus, now causing a global pandemic and named COVID-19 should be renamed COVID-Li-W in honor of the young Chinese doctor Li Wenliang.
 On 30 December 2019 he warned fellow colleagues about a possible outbreak of an illness that resembled severe acute respiratory syndrome (SARS), later acknowledged as COVID-19, on WeChat.
 On 3 January 2020, Wuhan police summoned and admonished him for "making false comments on the Internet".
 Li, a family man, returned to work, later contracted the virus from an infected patient and died from the disease on 7 February 2020, at age 33..
 His death was no doubt due in part to the stress of his being apprehended by the police and silenced by the government for spreading “false rumors.”